2019 Silverado Wheels: New Chevy Truck Offers 13 Rim Choices5

-It’s worth noting that the 22-inch steel wheels assigned RPO Code RBR (not pictured here) are transit wheels that are used to ship 2019 Silverado models ordered with a set of dealer-installed (LPO) 22-inch wheels.
-Doing so also allows the factory to set the alignment for a 22-inch wheel.
+It’s worth noting that 22-inch steel transit wheels assigned RPO Code RBR (not pictured) are used to ship 2019 Silverado models ordered with a set of dealer-installed (LPO) 22-inch wheels.
+Doing so also allows the factory to ship the Silverado with an alignment for a 22-inch wheel.

-The table below lists the 13 sets of 2019 Silverado wheels, along with the corresponding RPO Codes, wheel materials, diameters, widths, finishes, and trim level availability.
+The table below lists all 13 2019 Silverado wheel choices, along with the corresponding RPO Codes, wheel materials, diameters, widths, finishes, and trim level availability.

 |RPO Code||Material||Diameter (inches)||Width (inches)||Finish||Trim Level Availability|

 |RD6||Steel||17||8||Ultra Silver paint||Work Truck (1WT)|

 |PZX||Aluminum||18||8.5||Bright Silver paint||LT (1LT), RST (1SP), LTZ (1LZ)|